Dealing with Dust & Water

 - An IP rating.
-The IP rating tells you how effective a product will be when it comes to keeping dust and water out.
+The IP rating tells you how effective a product will be when it comes to keeping dust & water out

-- IP65 indicates total dust ingress protection, as well as protection from water projected from a nozzle
+- IP65 indicates total dust ingress protection & protection from water projected from a nozzle

-- IP67 indicates total dust ingress protection, as well as protection from 30-minute water immersion at depths between 15 cm and 1 m
+- IP67 indicates total dust ingress protection & protection from 30-minute water immersion at depths between 15 cm & 1 m

-- IP68 indicates total dust ingress protection, as well as protection from long-term water immersion
+- IP68 indicates total dust ingress protection & protection from long-term water immersion

-- IP69K indicates the highest degree of protection against dust and water intrusion, such as high-pressure cleaning
+- IP69K indicates the highest degree of protection against dust & water intrusion, such as high-pressure cleaning

 Belden’s industrial modules, cables, connectors and switches are specifically built to withstand dust and water.
 When you invest in products engineered to perform in these extreme conditions, you can be confident that you won’t suffer from unplanned downtime or lost revenue as a result of network failure.